SuperSonicSites/bestlandscapingwebsites/content/landscaping-journal/landscaper website design tips/index.md

 Do you want more clients for your landscaping business?
 A great website can help!
 With the right tips, your site can stand out and bring in more leads.
 This article will share 7 simple landscaper website design tips to get more leads and grow your business.

-With over a decade in web design, we've seen trends and fad.
+With over a decade in web design, we've seen trends and fads.
 We've personally spent millions of dollars in advertising through our client's websites and we know what works and what doesn't.

 Consider what you are about to read a distillation of a decade of experience into a few words.
 Bottomline, we’ve looked at hundreds of landscaping sites and know what works and what doesn’t.

 These tips are easy to follow and will make a big difference if you have a good web designer in your team who can implement them.

 Ready to make your website awesome?
-Let’s dive in
+Let’s dive in!

 ## Hire a Professional Specialized in Landscaping Web Design
 ![Papercraft local landscaper hiring a web designer by shaking hands](hire.webp "Hiring the best landscaping web design services")